tmtsoftware/esw/docs/src/main/technical/agentservice/agent-service.md

 Agent Service is a http service build using msocket framework.
 It has following layers:

-- Http layer(server which interacts with the Http Interface)
+- Server (which interacts with the Http Interface)
 - Implementation layer (which includes creating the `AgentClient` for the specific agent)
 - Agent (which spawns or kills the given component)